jiangxxxue/PROD/README.md

 ```

 ### 2. Run the Experiments
-Execute the `run.sh` script to run the experiments:
+Execute the `run_PROD.sh` script to run the experiments:
 ```bash
 bash run_PROD.sh
 ```